Automated Conjecture Resolution with Formal Verification: Mathematical Proof of Anderson's Open Problem

-In this section, we present the mathematical construction and proof of Anderson’s conjecture as generated and verified by our complete automated pipeline.
+In this section, we present the mathematical construction and proof of Anderson’s open problem as generated and verified by our complete automated pipeline.
 The original proof, produced by the AI system, has been refactored by human authors solely to improve exposition and clarity, without altering its logical content.
+This proof, together with several other commutative algebra problems solved by Rethlas, is also presented in the pure mathematical paper \cite{jiang2026openproblemscommutativealgebra}.